Importance of Non-being

 — Laozi Tao Te Ching quotes 11

-The emptiness, of course cannot exist without the tangible.
+However important it is, non-being cannot exist without the being.
 A pot cannot be a pot without the clay.
-A house can be a house without the pillars and walls.
+A house cannot be a house without the pillars and walls.
+Money cannot play the role or exchange if cannot be recognised as a tool of trust.